 Are there certain foods that you know don’t agree with you?
-Do you know that every time you get cheese you feel sick for days?
+Do you know that every time you eat cheese you feel sick for days?
 If so, you can bet that a cheese-heavy keto diet won’t work out for you.

-Although it can be difficult to do, the first step in taking back your health is cutting out any foods you know aren’t helping you in your journey.
+It can be difficult to do, the first step in taking back your health is cutting out any foods you know aren’t helping you in your journey.

-This could be walking the dog after dinner, a quick morning workout or even dancing in your living room.
+Maybe this is walking the dog after dinner, a quick morning workout or even dancing in your living room.

-I told you The Minimalist Diet is full of sneaky tricks that have been around for 100 years.
+I told you The Minimalist Diet is full of “sneaky” tricks that have been around for 100 years.

 Sneaky ways to sneak veggies:

 Walking down the grocery store isles it can be so hard to decide what is healthy and what isn’t.

 Eat anything that comes from nature and you can know you’re eating healthy! –No packages, no marketing.

-There are diets like the Whole30 diet that can work wonders for people.
-However, often times people find this way of living unsustainable because, unfortunately, we live in a world that is laden with processed foods.
+However, oftentimes people find this way of living unsustainable because, unfortunately, we live in a world that is laden with processed foods.

 A better approach?
 Try the 80/20 diet.
-Make 80% of your meals natural, earth grown meals and then allow yourself the occasional treat.
+Make 80% of your meals natural, earth-grown meals and then allow yourself the occasional treat.